Cricket-Fracas over umpire's decision mar Buttler's brilliance in IPL | Sports-Games

 Cricket-Fracas over umpire's decision mar Buttler's brilliance in IPL

-The break did not help Delhi when play resumed with McCoy conceding just two more runs off the final three deliveries with Powell getting out on the last one.
+Delhi all-rounder Shardul Thakur was also fined 50% of his match fee.
 Delhi assistant coach Shane Watson said what happened in the last over was "disappointing" and umpires' decision has to be accepted.

 - Country: